24 Bird-Related Novels & Memoirs

 Book Summary

-In Abbot Falls, Maine, three unlikely people are about to have their lives change after connecting at a bookstore.
-Violet is only twenty-two, but was just released from prison after nearly two years due to a drunk-driving crash that killed a local kindergarten teacher.
+In Abbot Falls, Maine, three unlikely people are about to have their lives changed forever after connecting at a bookstore.
+Violet is only twenty-two but was just released from prison after nearly two years for a drunk-driving crash that killed a local kindergarten teacher.
 Harriet is a retired English teacher who runs a book club at the prison.
-And, Frank is the handyman for a bookstore, and he had a complicated marriage to the woman Violet killed.
+Frank is the handyman at a bookstore, and he had a complicated marriage to the woman Violet killed.

 How the Penguins Saved Veronica